Jan Claudius de Cock: Life

 On 13 January 1693, he married Maria Clara Serlippens, the daughter of a merchant.
 In 1694 the couple's first child was born in Breda, followed by a second in 1696.
 More children were born of whom 3 died in childhood.
 De Cock was reportedly small in stature.
 In his sketch regarding de Cock included in his biographies on Dutch and Flemish artists, the serial vilifier Jacob Campo Weyerman went so far as to compare him to a dwarf.
 Weyermans also alleges without evidence that the de Cocks had a troubled marriage.
 Nevertheless, at their 25th wedding anniversary de Cock published a eulogy to marriage.
-While living in Breda, de Cock worked on the decorations of the courtyard of the Breda Palace for King William III with the assistance of his brother-in-law Melchior Serlippens and seven or eight pupils.

 By around 1697, Jan Claudius de Cock had moved back to Antwerp, where he resided for the rest of his life.
 He operated a large workshop where he employed many assistants and trained 16 pupils in sculpture and drawing.
 The latter also studies modeling with the aim of a career as a silversmith.

 He had close contacts with the Antwerp printers as shown by the bust he made of Balthasar III Moretus, the manager of the Plantin Press and the designs he made for the Plantin Press.

 After a productive career, De Cock died in Antwerp in early 1735.
 It is likely that his estate was insolvent as his daughter soon after his death travelled to The Hague to sell, with mixed feelings, some of his marble sculptures and models.